Van der Valk Hotel Paris CDG Airport

-Van der Valk Hotel Paris CDG Airport is a 4 star hotel inaugurated in 1992, located close to the Paris Charles de Gaulle international airport and Villepinte exhibition center.
+Van der Valk Hotel Paris CDG Airport is a 4-star hotel inaugurated in 1992 (under the name Hyatt Regency Paris CDG), located close to the Paris Charles de Gaulle international airport and Villepinte exhibition center.
 It belongs to the Dutch hotel company Van der Valk.

-Presentation
+Design

-The Van der Valk Hotel Paris CDG Airport has 388 guestrooms and suites with original works of art by Denis Rival and James Hull, two restaurants each equipped with an open kitchen, a convention center, a fitness center and two outdoor tennis courts.
+The Van der Valk Hotel Paris CDG Airport has 388 guestrooms and suites, two restaurants, a convention center, a fitness center, and two outdoor tennis courts.
 The hotel was designed by German architect Helmut Jahn.
-The lobby opens onto a large 21 metre high glass atrium.
-It hosts the Cosmos bar and the main hotel restaurant, the Apollo, with a contemporary design and Asian influences, connected by a bamboo-lined path.
-In the center of this area is the hotel emblem, the “untitled” statue made by Canadian sculptor Evan Penn.
+Its interior includes works by artists Denis Rival and James Hull.
+The lobby connects to a 21-metre-high glass atrium containing the Cosmos bar and the main hotel restaurant, the Apollo.
+The atrium also contains the hotel's emblem, a sculpture by Canadian sculptor Evan Penn.

 Location

 The Van der Valk Hotel Paris CDG Airport is located between the international Paris Charles de Gaulle airport and the Villepinte exhibition center.
 It is accessible by the A1, A3 and A4 motorways.